devlooped/TableStorage/readme.md

 > NOTE: partition and row keys can also be typed as `Guid`

-But document-based storage is also available via `DocumentRepository` and `DocumentPartition` if you don't need the individual columns.
+Document-based storage is also available via `DocumentRepository` and `DocumentPartition` if you don't need the individual columns.

 <!-- #documents -->